WebAssembly/stringref/proposals/stringref/Overview.md

        |  0xfb 0xa3                       ⇒ stringview_iter.rewind
        |  0xfb 0xa4                       ⇒ stringview_iter.slice

 ;; New section.
-Could be a data segment instead, but really we would ;; like for it to come before the code so that we can avoid dynamic ;; checks in string.const, and before the elem and global sections so ;; that we can have constant strings.
-If present, must be present only ;; once, and right before the globals section (or where the globals ;; section would be). stringrefs ::= section_14(vec(vec(u8)))
+If present, must be present only once, and right before ;; the globals section (or where the globals section would be).
+Each ;; vec(u8) must be valid WTF-8.
+The 0x00 is a placeholder for future ;; expansion.
+One possible expansion would be to replace the 0x00 with ;; a u32 indicating a count of supplementary string literals that are in ;; a section that appears later in the binary, after the code section. stringrefs ::= section_14(0x00 vec(vec(u8)))
 ```

 ## Examples